How to measure brand health and conduct a brand health audit

 The brands owned by the Forbes 500 organisations are estimated to account for 30% of their combined balance sheets.
 Furthermore, the top 100 brands in the Millward Brown Brandz list of the Most Valuable Brands show an increase in value of 14% in the past year alone, and 126% over the 10 years of the study.

-Brands clearly have a value, and yet, when we ask business people how important the brand is to them in their business decisions, they routinely attach an insignificant weight of around 5% to its importance.
+Brands clearly have a value, however when we ask business people how important the brand is to them in their business decisions, they routinely attach an insignificant weight of around 5% to its importance.
 Business buyers claim to be rational in their decisions and driven by price, availability or reliability of a product or service.

 The risk manager who returns to the account manager who puts his mind at rest, the tradesman who enjoys a free coffee or newspaper at the builders’ merchant, or the IT manager who insists on a single printer manufacturer are certainly influenced by the brand, as well as the functional features of the products they choose.